-If I may nowpinpoint a few macro economic aspects of the past year, I would start by saying that despite various stresses faced by the financial sector, some positive developments also took place in the macro field in general and in the banking industry in particular.
-Gross international foreign exchange reserves continued to increase throughout the year and attained a healthy level of meeting more than six months’ import payments.
-Inflationary pressure was in a tolerable single digit level.
-Liquidity position in the banking system also improved considerably as evidenced from significant decline in call money rate.
-Though call money rate started at double digit in the beginning of 2013, it immediately reduced to single digit within a couple of months and continued at below 7 per cent level throughout the year.
+If I may now pinpoint a few macro-economic aspects of the past year, I would start by saying that despite various stresses faced by the financial sector, some positive developments also took place in the macro field in general and in the banking industry in particular.
+Gross international foreign exchange reserves continued to increase throughout the year.
+Inflationary pressure was at a tolerable single digit level.
+Liquidity position in the banking system also improved considerably as can be evidenced from continuation of low call money rate similar to that of the last year.
+Throughout the year call money borrowing rate continued around 7 per cent.
 Exchange rate of USD/BDT also witnessed a similar trend.
-It started at 79.50 at the beginning but within a month BDT gradually gained against USD and maintained 77.75 level during the rest of the year.
-Bangladesh Bank being the Central Bank of the country actively fosters a stable and efficient financial system as part of its commitment to promoting the country’s economic growth and sustainable development.
-Bangladesh Bank introduced macro-prudential oversight forsupervising the banking system and performance of banks and non-bank financial institutions in a broad spectrum.
+It stayed around 77.7 level throughout the year.
+Bangladesh Bank actively fostered a stable and efficient financial system as part of its commitment to promoting the country’s economic growth and sustainable development.

-As a bank we always focus on attracting, developing and motivating the very best individuals and encouraging our internal talents.
+I always believe in attracting, developing and motivating the very best individuals and encouraging our in-house talent pools.
+In result, staff turnover rate improved from 11% to 8% from 2013 to 2014.
 Building a robust and productive workforce is crucial to our highly technology oriented work environment.
-We always keep that in mind and continuously run training programs for the ones that need catching ups.
-Recently we have started recruiting Management Trainees every year.
-The future leaders of this Bank are very likely to come out from that pool.
+We always keep that in mind and we, therefore, continuously run training programs for the ones who need catching up.
+In the year in question, 3,143 staff members including contractual staff have been trained as per the approved training calendar.
+Recently we started recruiting Management Trainees every year.
+The future leaders of this bank are very likely to come out from that pool.
 I believe this regular recruitment of Management Trainees will ensure continuity of the leadership over the years.